 In November 2018, Missouri voters approved Amendment 2, a constitutional amendment legalizing the sale and use of medical cannabis, by an overwhelming 66% to 34% margin.

 Amendment 2 called for the state to issue 24 dispensary licenses in each of Missouri’s eight congressional districts, for a total of 192 retail licenses statewide.
-Given its population of nearly 7 million people, this makes Missouri a “limited license state”, with one retailer for every 35,000 residents.
+In addition, Amendment 2 required Missouri to issue 60 cultivation licenses, and 90 manufacturing licenses.

 The sale of adult-use cannabis is taxed at 6%, the lowest tax rate in the country.